 Click the notebook name at the top, and enter a friendly name if you want.

 Paste the following code in an empty cell, and then press SHIFT + ENTER to run the code.
-The code imports the types required for this scenario:
+In the code below,

-Every time you run an interactive query in Jupyter, your web browser window title shows a (Busy) status along with the notebook title.
+Every time you run a query in Jupyter, your web browser window title shows a (Busy) status along with the notebook title.
 You also see a solid circle next to the PySpark text in the top-right corner.
 After the job is completed, it changes to a hollow circle.

 Shut down the notebook to release the cluster resources after you have finished running the application.
 To do so, from the File menu on the notebook, click Close and Halt.